bmuschko/cka-crash-course/exercises/persistent-volume/dynamic-binding/solution/solution.md

 List the existing storage classes.
 You will find that MiniKube already creates a default storage class for you.
-If you are not going to use dynamic binding then you'll have create the PersistentVolume yourself.

 ```
 $ kubectl get storageclass